leolani/cltl-combot/README.md

 #### Dependency injection

-The `cltl.combot.infra.di_container` moduel provides a simple utility to use dependecy inject in the application.
+The `cltl.combot.infra.di_container` module provides a simple utility to use dependency inject in the application.

 ### Common libraries